PLANS to build a detached house on land neighbouring a Colden Common property will be discussed by civic chiefs.

 READ MORE: Town planning committee objects to application to replace fence with brick wall

-The proposal will be heard by the Winchester City Council planning committee on Wednesday, September 25.
+The proposal was going to be heard by the Winchester City Council planning committee on Wednesday, September 25.
+However, the application has been deferred to a later date.

 The application has received significant backlash from neighbours, with 20 objections to the city council.